 Residential Treatment is defined as 24-hour, state-licensed subacute facility with structured, licensed health care professionals.
 The treatment must be medically-monitored and must include access to the following: (i) medical services twenty-four (24) hours per day, seven (7) days per week; (ii) nursing services on-site twenty-four (24) hours per day, seven (7) days per week, and (iii) physician emergency on call availability twenty-four (24) hours per day, seven (7) days per week.
 Residential treatment provides individuals with severe and persistent psychiatric disorders therapeutic intervention and specialized programming in a controlled environment with a high degree of supervision and structure.
 The services are provided in the context of a comprehensive, multidisciplinary and individualized treatment plan that is frequently reviewed and updated based on the individual's clinical status and response to treatment.
 This level of care requires at least twice weekly psychiatrist visits, with more frequent visits warranted as necessary for medication therapy.
-Active family/caregiver involvement through family therapy is a key element of treatment and is required unless contraindicated.
-Discharge planning must begin at admission, including plans for reintegration into the home, school and community.
+Active family/social support system involvement through family therapy is a key element of treatment and is required unless contraindicated.
+Discharge planning must begin at admission, including plans for reintegration into the home, work/school and community.
 If discharge to a home/family is not an option, alternative placement must be rapidly identified and there must be regular documentation of active efforts to secure such placement.
-Academic schooling is funded through the local school system in most states.
-The facility is expected to provide an environment and coordinate educational activities that are age appropriate.
 In the event the member resides in a state where admission and discharge criteria are defined under law, the state's criteria will supersede Priority Health's medical necessity criteria.